Explanation User Interfaces: A Systematic Literature Review: Discussion

-This section presents a set of conclusions by relating the dimensions analyzed in our RQs.
-We examine how each dimension interacts across all RQs to identify recurring patterns.
+This section \revi{discusses the results} by relating the dimensions analyzed in our RQs. \revi{dditionally, to make our discussion actionable, we present a platform to support practitioners in building effective \acp{XUI}: \acs*{HERMES}.} We examine how each dimension interacts across all RQs to identify recurring patterns.
 This approach allows us to distill insights that can support practitioners in navigating the broader landscape of the findings.

-Visual explanations and text are the primary means of conveying explanations as shown in \Cref{fig:stacked_expl-modality_datatype}, where the explanation modality is shown relative to its use within different domains, types of data, and types of users.
-Visual explanations are preponderant, being used more often than textual descriptions.
-This suggests that visual explanations may aid interpretability.
-This preference is particularly evident when working with tabular data and images, where graphical representations can make patterns and relationships more apparent.
-However, visual explanations are not limited to these data types; they are also applied to text and time series, while text-based explanations remain common for tabular data.
+Visual \revi{and textual explanations} are the primary means of conveying explanations, as shown in \Cref{fig:stacked_expl-modality_datatype}, where the explanation modality is shown relative to its use within different domains, types of data, and types of users.

+\revi{This} preference is particularly evident when working with tabular data and images, where graphical representations can make patterns and relationships more apparent.
+However, visual explanations are not limited to these data types; they are also applied to text and time series, while \revi{textual} explanations remain common for tabular data.
 It is also interesting to note how in the mobility domain \cite{DBLP:conf/chi/SchneiderHRGTG21}, audio is present.

 Certain explanation methods are widely used across domains.
 In healthcare, \ac{SHAP} \cite{Barda2020Qualitative, Wysocki2023Assessing, DBLP:journals/ijmms/KimCPPNJL23, Cheng2022VBridge, Zhou2021Videobased}, feature importance \cite{Lee2020CoDesign, DBLP:conf/aime/RohrlMLKHKSHD23, DBLP:conf/hci/LeiHZ24, Mishra2022Why}, and counterfactual explanations \cite{Lamy2019Explainable, DBLP:conf/chi/Zhang24Rethinking} are frequently employed to interpret model decisions.
 These techniques are also common in finance and economics, where counterfactual reasoning \cite{Ferrario2020ALEEDSA, Ma2022Explainable, Sovrano2021Philosophy, Hohman2019Gamut, Bove2021Building, Esfahani2024Preference, Cau2023Supporting} and \ac{SHAP} values \cite{MezaMartinez2023Does, Chromik2021Making, Purificato2023Use} help practitioners assess risk and model fairness.
 Since these methods are well-suited for tabular data, they naturally find application in domains where structured datasets are prevalent.